-The biggest misconception of cropped haircuts is the idea that the styling options are limited.
-Even the shortest buzz cuts can be as versatile as longer lengths with a little creativity.
+We love a good cropped cut—not only is it easier to maintain, but (contrary to what many think), the styling options are unlimited.
+With a little creativity, even the shortest buzz cuts can be as versatile as longer lengths.
 Find inspiration for your next style from the 10 short, edgy haircuts shown below.

 Dilone's Platinum Buzz Cut

 Nothing is bolder or edgier than a shaved hairstyle.
-Dilone’s super-short cut makes even more of an impact in a bright blonde hue like the platinum color shown here.
+Dilone’s super-short cut makes even more of an impact in this bright platinum hue.

 Lucy Boynton's Bedhead Bob Cut